Given the importance of the developing racketeering scandal in Macedonia, Republika has prepared full background and analysis of the events so far

 Geroski alleged that another Bitola based company, the major Siljan Micevski owned Pelister mining and construction firm, was one of the main sourced or “revenue” for Boki 13.
 The attempt to transfer the money in the form of a joint contract for construction of a stae subsidised home for the elderly hit a road block with Mayor Petrevska, so at one point, Geroski reports, Micevski paid more than 700.000 EUR to Boki 13’s International Association charity, under contract to provide vague defined services.
 This was supposed to be the first of two equal installments and a similar contract brought Boki 13 more than 200.000 EUR from a Struga based construction company which allegedly wanted to build in Karpos, the Skopje municipality where Boki 13’s close friend Stefan Bogoev is Mayor.

-Besides the allegations that Zaev knew what was going on, both the La Verita tapes and Geroski’s articles ensnared another top level SDSM party official – its deputy leader, Defense Minister Radmila Sekerinska.
-Geroski reported that the “sister in law of a top SDSM official” was allegedly involved in the corruption scandal through Boki 13’s fake charity.
+Geroski’s article revealing the Siljan Micevski payment also announced a major confrontation with a female top level SDSM party official, whose sister in law was allegedly involved in the corruption scandal through Boki 13’s fake charity.
 Geroski describes the politician’s sister in law as “one of the key persons in ‘Koki’s’ inntermost circle”.
 He stops short of naming the politician, but the article heralds a fissure in SDSM far greater than the one that could be caused by the possible arrests of “Kiki” and “Friki”.
-According to Geroski, another person from Boki 13’s inner circle, Jasna Mandik, is also very close to this female SDSM politician.
-And the tapes revealed that both Boki 13 and Orce Kamcev were close with Sekerinska and her husband, Diners Club Macedonia manager Bozidar Jankovski, meeting to watch football games together.